Support Your Local Student Leaders Pursuing Change in Oregon

-The Oregon Community Quarterback Scholarship is a renewable four-year collegiate scholarship program for Oregon high school seniors who are emerging leaders, and plan to attend an Oregon trade school, college or university.
+The Oregon Community Leadership Scholarship is a renewable four-year collegiate scholarship program eligible for current Oregon high school seniors who are emerging leaders, and plan to attend an Oregon trade school, college or university.
 The program is intended to facilitate the growth of promising leaders in the state of Oregon by developing the skills needed to flourish their local communities.

-> Ric Jeffries – Co-Owner and Golf Professional, RiverRidge Golf Complex
+Ric Jeffries – Co-Owner and Golf Professional, RiverRidge Golf Complex

 Katherine Kilkenny – PMHNP-BC, Portland Mental Health & Wellness

 Karl Logan – Area Senior Director, Portland Public Schools

 David Millman – Managing Director, Domaine Drouhin Oregon